Trapped by lava: Drone company will try to rescue stranded dogs on La Palma

 “Either we take them out or they probably won’t be [alive] in a few days,” he said.

 The continuing eruption of the Cumbre Vieja volcano has upended life on La Palma since the event began over a month ago.
-More than 6,000 people have had to leave their homes as lava has devoured almost 2,000 acres of land and destroyed some 2,000 buildings.
+More than 6,000 people have had to leave their homes as lava has devoured almost 2,000 acres of land and destroyed about 2,000 buildings.
 Many crops of bananas, a major financial export for the island’s residents, are covered in ash and rock.

 When lava reached the sea at the end of September, the potentially dangerous chemical reactions between the molten rock and the seawater kept residents confined to their homes for some time, worried about the toxic gases.

-“I’m tired, so tired,” one island resident who has been living in a camping car for the past month told Reuters.
+“I’m tired, so tired,” one island resident, who has been living in a camping car for the past month, told Reuters.
 “But who are we to fight against nature?”

 Read more: